The hitchhiker's guide to LLVM debugging tools

 : performs copy-on-write if possible, improving the caching performance.inode_cache = true

 : instruct ccache to cache a file based on its device, inode and timestamps.
-This cuts down on time spent hashing files and therefore improves caching performance since some file in LLVM can contain tens of thousands of lines.max_size = 200G
+This cuts down on time spent hashing files and therefore improves caching performance since some files in LLVM can contain tens of thousands of lines.max_size = 200G

 : allocates 200 gigabyte of storage on your computer for ccache to use.base_dir = /